aacloudguy/loggy-node/README.md

 loggy - sample node.js server that does a lot of logging
 ================================================================================

-This is a sample application showing how to handle logging on Cloud Foundry with node.js.
+This is a sample application cloned from IBM showing how to handle logging on Cloud Foundry with node.js.
 There's an article available, discussing the application,
 here: